marynavoitenko/marynavoitenko.github.io/_posts/2017-12-14-cli_project_-_lessons_learned.markdown

 You got to the end of the section!
 Yay!
 Pat yourself on the back, you deserve it.
 It’s time to build your first project from scratch...aaaaa….

 Feeling super overwhelmed about starting a project from scratch, I thought I needed a fun theme to keep me motivated.
-Being a huge tennis fan, I chose to scrape http://www.atpworldtour.com/.
+Being a huge tennis fan, I chose to scrape [ATP World Tour](http://www.atpworldtour.com/).

 I had so much fun (most of the time lol) building it.
 Had many realizations where I should have done things differently, so I thought I’d share it with other students (or even with myself when I get to the 2nd portfolio project)